1970 United States Senate election in New York

 The 1970 United States Senate election in New York was held on November 3, 1970, to elect New York's Class I Senator in its delegation.
 Representative Charles Goodell had been appointed by Governor Nelson Rockefeller to serve the remainder of Robert F. Kennedy's senatorial term, following Kennedy's assassination.

 Goodell attempted to win election to a full term in the Senate with the Republican and Liberal nominations, but faced opposition from Democratic nominee Richard Ottinger and Conservative nominee James L. Buckley.
 Buckley was able to win with a plurality of the popular vote due to the left-wing vote being split between Ottinger and Goodell.

 Buckley would serve in the Senate until his re-election bid was defeated by Daniel Patrick Moynihan in 1976.
-Buckley's victory in the 1970 election would remain the last time a third-party candidate won election to the Senate until Connecticut Senator Joe Lieberman won re-election with the Connecticut for Lieberman nomination in 2006, and the most recent occasion that a non-incumbent Senate candidate won on a third-party ballot line.

 Background

 It was speculated by the Democratic Party that Attorney General Robert F. Kennedy, the younger brother of President John F. Kennedy and older brother of Massachusetts Senator Ted Kennedy, would seek the Democratic nomination for New York's Senate election in 1964.
-Elected members of the Democratic Party supported a possible campaign by Robert Kennedy, with New York City Mayor Robert F. Wagner, Jr., endorsing him on August 21, 1964.
+Elected members of the Democratic Party supported a possible campaign by Robert Kennedy, with New York City Mayor Robert F. Wagner Jr. endorsing him on August 21, 1964.
 On August 25, Kennedy announced that he would seek the Democratic Senatorial nomination, after establishing a residence in Glen Cove, New York.

 On September 1, 1964, he defeated Representative Samuel S. Stratton for the Democratic nomination at the Democratic state convention, with 968 to 153 delegate votes.
 He also received the nomination of the Liberal Party, with a majority of the delegate vote.
 In the general election, he defeated incumbent Republican Senator Kenneth Keating.